whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 _Image: Advanced Digitizing Toolbar in QGIS, with the Split Feature tool highlighted._

-Alternatively, the Clip with Polygon from Another Layer tool in the Digitizing Toolbar will automatically cut neighboburhood polygons into microhood polygons.
+Alternatively, the Clip with Polygon from Another Layer tool in the Digitizing Toolbar can be used to automatically cut neighbourhood polygons into microhood polygons.

 Since we are creating new microhood records, we'll need to use Brooklyn Integers to get new `wof:id` values, similar to what we did with new neighbourhood records.
-The remaining *21* neighbourhood records were given a new `wof:id` and imported accordingly.
-Lastly, since a change to the `wof:placetype` value qualifies as a "[Significant Event](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/definition/significant_event.md)," new microhood records need to supersede the original neighbourhood records and the original neighbourhood records needed to be superseded_by these new microhood records.
+Lastly, since a change to the `wof:placetype` value qualifies as a "[Significant Event](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/definition/significant_event.md)," new microhood records' `wof:id` will become the `wof:superseded_by` value in the the original neighbourhood record and the original neighbourhood records' `wof:id`  will become the `wof:supersedes` value in these new microhood records.

 <img width="600" alt="SF OpenData neighbourhood data and updated WoF microhoods projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/microhoods.png">

 _Image: SF OpenData neighbourhood data and updated WoF microhoods projected in QGIS._

-###Update the locality
+###Update the locality record

-Now that we've fixed our neighbourhood shapes, what about the city shape?
+Now that we've fixed our neighbourhood shapes... what about the locality (city) shape?

-The Who's On First shape for San Francisco was technically correct, showing all land, water, and offshore islands administered by the city.
-But, its not the city's seven mile by seven mile iconic shape.
+The existing Who's On First shape for San Francisco was technically correct, showing all land, water, and offshore islands administered by the city.
+But, its not the city's seven mile by seven mile iconic shape that many residents and visitors recognize as the shape of San Francisco.
 [A new geometry of San Francisco](https://github.com/whosonfirst/whosonfirst-data/blob/master/data/859/225/83/85922583-alt-mapzen.geojson) without the outlying areas (Treasure Island and Farallon Islands) was produced as a new alt-geometry of just the contiguous San Francisco (comparison below).

 <img width="600" alt="Comparison of San Francisco's WoF geometry and alt-geometry" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/overview.png">